jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/functionalities.md

 Scores and fields can also be mixed.
 For instance, results with an identical score could be sorted in chronological order.

 ## Geolocation
-**Geolocation filters** can easily be integrated to a query, provided that the schema of the index includes location fields (latitude and longitude).
+**Geolocation filters** can easily be integrated into a query, provided that the schema of the index includes location fields (latitude and longitude).

 With such a filter, only the documents within a given geographical rectangle will be returned.
 Distance between the documents and the central point will also be computed and returned.